CanalTP/AmqpMttWorkers/README.md

 Launch
 -----
-you can launch this worker with this commande below
+in the folder web you can launch this worker with this commande below

 ``` php